"I never feel happy even tho I don't feel sad."

 Here's the mind body wellness connection...

-It's the parasympathetic nervous system that you want to understand when it comes to mind body wellness.
-The PNS is involved in recuperation and healing.
+It's the parasympathetic nervous system (PNS) that you want to understand when it comes to understanding why you can't rise above your circumstances to hold onto a feeling of joy.

 As the PNS calms the body down, immune funtioning returns.
 White blood cells are once again produced and sent off to defend the body against outside intruders like viruses, bad bacteria and cancerous cells.